cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   serving the analysis needs of various use case-based network applications.

   Interfaces:
-  : Standardized interfaces ensure the interoperability of network digital twin with real network operations systems.
+  : Standardized interfaces ensure the interoperability of Network Digital Twin with real network operations systems.
 There are two major types of interfaces:

     *	The interface between the Network Digital Twin platform and the real network infrastructure, directly or through an associated operations (i.e. planning,